tactokens/curve25519-java/README.md

 The caller needs to specify a `provider` when obtaining a Curve25519 instance.
 There are four built in providers:

-1. `Curve25519.NATIVE` -- This is a JNI backed provider.
+1. `Curve25519.NATIVE` -- This is a JNA backed provider.
 1. `Curve25519.JAVA` -- This is a pure Java 7 backed provider.
 1. `Curve25519.J2ME` -- This is a J2ME compatible provider.
 1. `Curve25519.BEST` -- This is a provider that attempts to use `NATIVE`,